Vonatzki/pihole/README.md

 Services:
 - pihole - For DNS ad-blocking
 - code-server - For a server-ized VS Code so that I can code using my iPad.\
-- motioneye - For CCTV monitoring
+- shinobi - For CCTV monitoring